p360-workshop/DevDays-2020/DockerAndKubernetes/1-namespaces.md

 ## Create a namespace:

 Creating a namespace can be done with a single command.
-Since in this lab we share our k8s cluster.
-Let's create a namespace

-We will create namespace with name as our msid so that we don't step over each others toes.
+Since in this lab we share common k8s cluster, let's create a namespace unique to you.
+We will create namespace with <firstname-lastname> so that we don't step over each others toes.

 `kubectl create namespace <firstname-lastname>`

-## List all namespaces:
+Make sure your namespace got created

 `kubectl get namespaces`

 ## Delete a Namespace:

-To delete a namespace there are two options, we can use a yaml file or a single command:
+To delete a namespace

-`kubectl delete -f test-namespace.yaml`

-or

 `kubectl delete namespace <firstname-lastname>`

 Check that the `<firstname-lastname>` namespace has been successfully deleted:

 `kubectl get namespaces`

-## Create test namespace using yaml:
+## Create namespace using yaml:
 We are  going to re-create   ```<firstname-lastname>``` namespace as we will use it later in this course.
 But this time we will create it using yaml file.

 You can create a YAML file and apply it, just like any other Kubernetes resource.